Trans-Affirming Healthcare: How To Find A Provider

 To find gender-affirming, trans-competent providers, talk to your friends, call your local LGBTQ Center, or use specific search terms when searching the internet for a provider.

 Many providers offer a brief, free consult before booking with them.
-Take advantage of this opportunity to ask questions about their approach to gender, their experience working with trans and GNC patients, and their overall approach to (or philosophy of) patient care.
+Take advantage of this opportunity to ask questions about their approach to gender, their experience working with trans, nonbinary, and GNC patients, and their overall approach to (or philosophy of) patient care.
 You can learn a lot from a 15 minute call or video chat and you'll have more information to make a decision that feels right for you.

 Western herbalists and health counselors are generally allowed to work across state lines.
 (That’s why we at Spectrum Chinese Medicine can work with you, wherever you live!)
 Herbal medicine and health counseling can help you address a wide range of issues from mental and emotional health, sleep, managing side effects associated with gender-affirming hormone therapies, scar care, skin health, digestion, allergies, and more.